 The AGs governing collateral clearances do not dictate per se results or mandate particular outcomes for applicants with relatives who are citizens/residents of foreign countries in general.
 What is considered to be an acceptable risk in one foreign country may not be in another.
 While foreign influence cases must by practical necessity be weighed on a case-by-case basis, guidelines are available for referencing in the supplied materials and country information about Afghanistan.
-The revised AGs take into account the country's demonstrated relations with the United

-States as an important consideration in gauging whether the particular relatives with citizenship and residency elsewhere create a heightened security risk.
-The geopolitical aims and policies of the particular foreign regime in issue do matter.
+The AGs take into account the country's demonstrated relations with the United States as an important consideration in gauging whether the particular relatives with citizenship and residency elsewhere create a heightened security risk.

-Applicant's situation is a special one for reasons that pertain wholly to his unique status and circumstances as a linguist working with military commands operating in Afghanistan.
+Applicant's situation is a special one for reasons that pertain wholly to his unique status and circumstances as a linguist working with diplomatic personnel and military commands operating in Afghanistan.
 Not only has he been careful to avoid any frequent contact with his sisters and in-laws in Afghanistan, but he has been scrupulous about making certain his family members are not aware of his linguist assignments and duties that cover Afghan culture and political conditions.

 In special circumstances involving linguists who put themselves in harm's way by working in unstable countries where they have family members residing, the Appeal Board has been quick to note that such individuals are more likely to recognize, resist, and report any attempts by a foreign power, terrorist group, or insurgent group at coercion or exploitation.
 See ISCR Case No. 07-00034 at 2 (App.
 Bd.
 Feb.
 5, 2008).
-Applicant's strong connections to the United States and to his community and his employment as a linguist for military commands operating in Afghanistan make it highly unlikely he would ever resolve any potential conflict against his U.S. interests.
+Applicant's strong connections to the United States and to his wife and children, his record of distinguished service as a linguist for high U.S. officials and military commands operating in Afghanistan make it highly unlikely he would ever resolve any potential conflict against his U.S. interests.